mAbdelfatah11/CICD-BlueGreen/README.md

 In this project, I will apply CI/CD skills acquired during the DevOps learning journey at Udacity.

 To get things done in this project, it requires a few steps:
--   Test project code using linting.
+-   Linting codebase and Dockerfile
 -   Build and test a Docker file to containerize the application.
 -   build the image and push it to dockerhub.
 -   Create a kubernetes deployment and test it locally with minikube.